ellennickles/code-your-way-s23/week1/README.md

 ### Part 4: Document
 - Write a blog post.
 Link to your sketches from Part 2 and Part 3.
 - Reflect on the discoveries and challenges you encountered during the exercises.
 What graphic or animation effects are most pleasing to you?
-Where did you get stuck and what steps did you take to troubleshoot?
+Where did you get stuck, and what steps did you take to troubleshoot?
 What code-related techniques would you like to explore and practice more?
 - [Submit here](https://forms.gle/5AgRQUsAeUj8mVNTA)